 What is the general presumption for auditing Ending Balances?

-If Beginning Balance Additions Subtractions are OK then Ending Balances should also be OK.
+If Beginning Balance Additions and Subtractions are OK, then Ending Balances should also be OK.

 How is a Statement of Cash Flows audited?